Reusable Subflows

 6.1 Creating Reusable Subflows

 In the example, the prerequisite is to have at least 2 models created.
-These Subprocesses are imported through Test Modeller’s Explorer window into an end-to-end flow.
+These Subprocesses are imported through Quality Modeller’s Explorer window into an end-to-end flow.

 6.2 Parameterising Subprocess Data